KrastanD/continuous-release-radar/README.md

 # Continuous Release Radar

-A go service that moves tracks from user's Release Radar to a long term playlist (named Continuous Release Radar by default).
+A go service that moves songs from user's Release Radar to a long term playlist (named Continuous Release Radar by default) on Spotify.

 I have provided a cronjob script that automates the process and runs the script every week on Tuesday at noon.